 - One individual DVD viewing station is also available in the listening station area.

 - The media classroom on the 4th floor (room 401) may be reserved for larger group class-related video viewing through the Lawrence calendar system.
 This room contains a DVD player, Blu-ray player, and VCR (all multi-region), as well as a camera and microphones for videoconferencing.

 Language and Music Listening

-Listening Stations are available on a first-come first-served basis in Media Services.
-Equipment available at the listening stations includes turntables, cassette decks, CD players, headphones and computers.
+Listening Stations are available on a first-come first-served basis.
+Equipment includes turntables, cassette decks, CD players, headphones, and computers.